uzh-bf/gbl-knowledge/content/use-cases/Ethics.md

 ## Ethical Aspects in the Portfolio Management Simulation

-With the [Portfolio Management Simulation](https://www.gbl.uzh.ch/games/portfolio-management-simulation), users can experience the portfolio management context in a protected environment.
+With the [[games/Portfolio-Management-Simulation|Portfolio Management Simulation]], users can experience the portfolio management context in a protected environment.
 It intends to allow players experience return possibilities but also the risk when constructing and supervising an investment portfolio.

 Some examples of ethical considerations: